gramener/gramex/gramex/apps/guide/tips/windows-integratedauth.md

         pattern: /$YAMLURL/login
         handler: IntegratedAuth

-When the user visits /login, it will automatically log the user in.
-The handler.current_user object looks like this:
+When the user visits `/login`, it will automatically log the user in.
+The `handler.current_user` object looks like this:

     :::js
     {